Updated November 21, 2025.

 You don’t change industries because it’s easy.

-Instead, you crave a career changebecause staying where you are has become the hardest “easy” thing in your life.
+Instead, you want to make a career change because staying where you are has become the hardest “easy” thing in your life.

 And what if choosing the “easy” career lands you right back where you started — dissatisfied, unfulfilled, with zero work-life balance, and ready to quit?